 Complete a Free Case Evaluation form now

 What Penalties Might You Face for Committing DUI Manslaughter in Bradenton, FL?

 The penalties you will be facing for a DUI manslaughter charge will be based on the specific circumstances surrounding your case.
 However, there are some common penalties that you will mostly like face if you’re convicted of DUI manslaughter in Bradenton.

 - Vehicle impoundment.

 - Up to 15 years in prison.

 These penalties can be life-changing.
 Even after you have completed these penalties, your criminal record will be permanently marred, which can restrict your ability to obtain employment, loans, housing, and more.
 In order to avoid these severe consequences, it’s essential that you get in touch with a skilled DUI attorney who is experienced in fighting DUI charges and representing clients in court.
 So, call The Law Place now for a free consultation and a chance to receive valuable support and guidance from a DUI lawyer.

-Getting a Hardship License in Florida After Being Convicted of DUI Manslaughter
+Getting a Hardship License in Bradenton After Being Convicted of DUI Manslaughter

 If you are convicted of DUI manslaughter, then you will likely have your license permanently revoked.
 However, you would still be allowed to obtain a hardship license under strict conditions.

 A hardship license allows someone who has been convicted of DUI or a similar driving offense to drive for essential purposes only.
 These can include commuting to work, taking their children to school, and driving to medical appointments.